twilio/twilio-video-app-android/README.md

 The tests are located in the library module and use the AndroidJUnitRunner.
 The tests interact with the backend infrastructure and will result in billing activity on your account.

+### Enabling Test Retries
+In general, retrying tests is not a practice that is encouraged.
+However, the instrumentation tests rely on a stable network connection so sometimes test flakiness occurs when the suite is run on Firebase Test Lab where network conditions vary.
+Some tests that are known to be flaky are annotated with `@Retry(times = BuildConfig.MAX_TEST_RETRIES)`.
+By default, `BuildConfig.MAX_TEST_RETRIES` is set to 1, so the test is executed only once.
+To retry known flaky tests, set the project property
+`testRetriesEnabled` to `true`.
+This will result in setting `MAX_TEST_RETRIES` to 3 which results in the test being retried 3 times.

+`./gradlew -PtestRetriesEnabled=true library:clean firebaseTestLabCheckLibraryNoStats`

 ### Test Coverage
 Enabling test coverage requires setting project property `testCoverageEnabled`.
 The snippet below demonstrates executing unit and instrumentation tests with code coverage enabled.